Spheromak: The golden age

 This forms the basis of the Lawson criterion.
 To increase fusion rates, research has focused on the "triple product" a combination of the plasma temperature, density and confinement time.
 Fusion devices generally fell into two classes, pulsed machines like the z-pinch that attempted to reach high densities and temperatures but only for microseconds, while steady state concepts such as the stellarator and magnetic mirror attempted to reach the Lawson criterion through longer confinement times.

 Taylor's work suggested that self-stable plasmas would be a simple way to approach the problem along the confinement time axis.
 This sparked a new round of theoretical developments.
 In 1979 Rosenbluth and Bussac published a paper describing generalizations of Taylor's work, including a spherical minimum energy state having zero toroidal field on the bounding surface.
 This means that there is no externally driven current on the device axis and so there are no external toroidal field coils.
 It appeared that this approach would allow for fusion reactors of greatly simpler design than the predominant stellarator and tokamak approaches.

 Several experimental devices emerged almost overnight.
 Wells recognized his earlier experiments as examples of these plasmas.
 He had moved to the University of Miami and started gathering funding for a device combining two of his earlier conical theta-pinch systems, which became Trisops.
-In Japan, Nihon University built the PS-1, which used a combination of theta and zeta pinches to produce spheromaks.
+The University of Maryland, College Park built the PS-1, which used a combination of theta and zeta pinches to produce spheromaks, as was also done by Nihon University in Japan.
 Harold Furth was excited by the prospect of a less-expensive solution to the confinement issue, and started the S1 at the Princeton Plasma Physics Laboratory, which used inductive heating.
 Many of these early experiments were summarized by Furth in 1983.

 These early MFE experiments culminated in the Compact Torus Experiment (CTX) at Los Alamos.
 This was this era's largest and most powerful device, generating spheromaks with surface currents of 1 MA, temperatures of 100 eV, and peak electron betas over 20%.
 CTX experimented with methods to re-introduce energy into the fully formed spheromak in order to counter losses at the surface.
 In spite of these early successes, by the late 1980s the tokamak had surpassed the confinement times of the spheromaks by orders of magnitude.
 For example, JET was achieving confinement times on the order of 1 second.

 The major event that ended most spheromak work was not technical; funding for the entire US fusion program was dramatically curtailed in FY86, and many of the "alternate approaches", which included spheromaks, were defunded.
 Existing experiments in the US continued until their funding ran out, while smaller programs elsewhere, notably in Japan and the new SPHEX machine in the UK, continued from 1979 to 1997.
 CTX gained additional funding from the Defence Department and continued experiments until 1990; the last runs improved temperatures to 400 eV, and confinement times on the order of 3 ms.